abinit/abinit/doc/tutorial/compilation.md

 ```

 tells us that our HDF5 build will support parallel IO (because we used CC=mpicc during the configuration step).
-Also note that Fortran support is **optional** at this level because
+Also note that, as far as ABINIT is concerned, Fortran support is **optional**
-ABINIT will be interfaced with HDF5 through the Fortran bindings provided by netcdf.
+as ABINIT will be interfaced with HDF5 through the Fortran bindings provided by netcdf.
+In other words, ABINIT requires netcdf-fortran and not the Fortran bindings for HDF5.

 Again, issue `make -j NUM` followed by
 `make check` (**Warning: it may take some time!**) and finally `make install`.